netpromotion/symfony-up/README.md

   # secret is commonly used to add more entropy to security related operations
   secret: %secret%

+  # session.storage_id is service id used for session storage
+  # session.handler_id is service id used for session storage
+  # session.save_path is the path where the session files are created
+  session:
+    storage_id: session.storage.native
+    handler_id: session.handler.native_file
+    save_path: '%kernel.project_dir%/var/sessions'

   # http_method_override determines whether the _method request parameter is used as the intended HTTP method on POST requests
   http_method_override: true